muhammmadalli/sop/README.md

-# SOP - My repo of step by step hosting
+# SOP - My repo of step by step hostings
-| Standard Operating Procedures for various tasks
+> Standard Operating Procedures for various tasks and deployed servers